devanshubisht/tp/docs/UserGuide.md

 ### Selecting a course : `select`

-Selects the specified course from the list of courses.
+Selects the specified course from the list of courses to enter its [course page](#course-page-commands).

 **Format:** `select INDEX`
 * `INDEX`: Refers to the index number shown in the displayed course list.
 It must be a positive integer (1, 2, 3, ...), and it should fall within the range of courses currently displayed such that it corresponds to a valid course.